Goodspaceguy

-Michael George Goodspaceguy Nelson (born Michael George Nelson) is an American perennial candidate from Washington state.
+Michael George Goodspaceguy Nelson (born Michael George Nelson), known mononymously as Goodspaceguy, is an American perennial candidate from Washington state.

 Early life and education

 Born Michael George Nelson in Minneapolis, Minnesota, Goodspaceguy received a B.A. from the University of Maryland and a M.S. from the University of Minnesota.
 He legally added "Goodspaceguy" to his name in 2006, becoming Michael George Goodspaceguy Nelson.

 Career

 Outside of politics, Goodspaceguy describes himself as "an amateur economist and astronomer."
 In his 2010 campaign profile, he lists his previous occupations as "accountant, chemical plant operator, economist, [and] investor".

-Goodspaceguy has sought public office twenty one times, including those of United States Senator and Governor of Washington.
-Though never endorsed by a party, he has contested elections as a Democrat, Republican, Trump Republican, Libertarian and as a candidate of the non-existent "Employmentwealth Party" (under Washington elections law, candidates can declare their preference for any party, whether the party exists or not).
+By 2011, Goodspaceguy had sought public office 25 times, including those of United States Senator and Governor of Washington.
+Though never endorsed by a party, he has contested elections as a Democrat, Republican, Trump Republican, Libertarian and as a candidate of the non-existent "Employmentwealth Party" (under Washington elections law, candidates can declare their preference for any party, regardless of whether it actually exists).

 In the 2014 race for Washington's 7th congressional district, Goodspaceguy identified himself with the "Work and Wealth Party."
 His best electoral showing was in the 2003 race for King County Council district 8, in which he polled 16 percent of the vote against Dow Constantine.